 Emus are omnivorous birds feeding mainly on fruits, seeds and insects.
 Emus are generally found close to water and are therefore not keen on more arid regions.
 However, the introduction of better water supplies to inland Australia has meant that despite the population decrease of the wild emu, their range has expanded.

 Emus have long necks and long legs in comparison to their body size.
-The long, flexible legs of the emu mean that the emu is able to run a high speeds, with emus generally running at around 25 mph.
-Emus however are able to reach a top speed 30 mph in short bursts should the emu need to get away quickly from a dangerous situation.
+The long, flexible legs of the emu mean that the emu is able to run at high speeds, with emus generally running at around 25 mph.
+Emus however, are able to reach a top speed of 30 mph in short bursts should the emu need to get away quickly from a dangerous situation.

 Emus form breeding pairs during the Australian summer (December) and mating usually occurs when the climate becomes cooler a few months later.
 The female emu can lay up to 20 eggs (although 12 is the average number), which hatch after a couple of months.
 The male emu eats very little throughout the breeding process and it is he that incubates the eggs.
 By the time the emu chicks hatch, the male emu has lost a considerable amount of body weight and lives of his fat reserves.